 - Language of instruction within the Program of Inquiry (POI) is English. - The language of our host country is English. - All teachers within the programme are considered to be language teachers.
-Students read, write, and communicate within all units of inquiry. - Standards for language proficiency in reading, writing, listening, and speaking are in accordance with California Common Core standards and the California ELD standards for each grade level. - Delivery of language instruction is through a balanced literacy program in which the learning of language is integrated into the Programme of Inquiry. - Best practices established within the balanced literacy program including direct instruction, differentiated learning, and flexible groupings. - GATE students have differentiated instruction, including compacting and accelerated curriculum, yet still connected to the units of inquiry. - Books and resources that support our inquiry units are purchased yearly for classroom libraries and the school library.
-These, and other reading material in multiple languages, are available for student checkout. - Additional support and groupings are provided to English Learners through designated English Language Development (ELD) as well as MTSS. - Legal requirements for designated ELD (30 minutes each day), teachers develop ELD that connects to their IB Units of Inquiry. - Newcomer students are paired with other students who speak the same languages when possible. - Newcomer students new to the English language have access to Rosetta Stone licenses through the district office - ELD students have access to Smarty Ants and Imagine Learning.
+Students read, write, and communicate within all units of inquiry. - Standards for language proficiency in reading, writing, listening, and speaking are in accordance with California Common Core standards and the California ELD standards for each grade level. - Delivery of language instruction is through Wonders, published by McGraw Hill and approved by the CVUSD board of education.
+Wonders is a balanced literacy program in which the learning of language is integrated into the Programme of Inquiry. - Best practices established within the balanced literacy program including direct instruction, differentiated learning, and flexible groupings. - GATE students have differentiated instruction, including compacting and accelerated curriculum, yet still connected to the units of inquiry. - Books and resources that support our inquiry units are purchased yearly for classroom libraries and the school library.
+These, and other reading material in multiple languages, are available for student checkout. - Additional support and groupings are provided to English Learners through designated English Language Development (ELD) as well as MTSS. - Legal requirements are in place for designated ELD (30 minutes each day).
+Teachers incorporate ELD support that connects to their IB Units of Inquiry. - Newcomer students are paired with other students who speak the same languages when possible. - All ELD students have access to Smarty Ants and Imagine Learning licenses through the district office.